jz393/jz393.github.io/writing/8-quiet-second-love.md

 no longer eighteen and naive
 i know love doesn’t last
 with you, the present is frozen
-daytime stories and nighttime sketches
+in daytime stories and nighttime sketches

 we can be Romeo and Juliet forever
 into the midlife and beyond